rohiniss19/project/README.md

 6. Gmail configured with mail ID in configure section of jenkins.
 7. Jenkins Job with Code from SCM GIT

-## Please note that the URL provided for making rest api call is not working.
+Note : Please note that the URL provided for making rest api call is not working.
 Hence the stage 2 is not working as expected.
 Instead I have added a extra holiday.json file          with random dates.
 The stage 2 checks the holiday.json file to get the holiday dates and matches with current date.
 If it matches then the build proceeds.